ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 | GCP connector | -                        |

 #### Tool
-Universal Data tool is a labeling tool developed for pictures and videos labeling.
+Universal Data Tool is a labeling tool developed to label pictures and videos.
 Time series have recently been added to the Universal Data Tool, and feels at the time of writing less mature.

 #### Data